nuxtlabs/vue-telescope-analyzer/README.md

 See [detectors/nuxt.meta.json](detectors/nuxt.meta.json) for the detection.

-It will also detecrt the Nuxt modules used, refer to [detectors/nuxt.modules.json](detectors/nuxt.modules.json) to support new Nuxt modules.
+It will also detect the Nuxt modules used, refer to [detectors/nuxt.modules.json](detectors/nuxt.modules.json) to support new Nuxt modules.

 ## NPM module